KennyThrug/Pokemon_Randomizer/README.md

 ## Settings:
 ### Pokemon Randomization
 - [ ] Randomize Wild Pokemon
+- [ ] Allow Pokemon from future generations
 - [ ] Wild pokemon Scale with Routes
 - [ ] Allow Legendaries to be Randomized
+- [ ] Force Legendary pokemon to randomize into other Legendaries
 - [ ] Allow Mega Pokemon in Pool
 ### Trainer Randomization
 - [x] Randomize Trainer Pokemon